-Several federal formula funding programs, some established by MAP-21 and some by the Bi-Partisan Infrastructure Law, including National Highway Performance Program (NHPP), Surface Transportation Program Block Grant (STPBG), Safety (HSIP), Railway-Highway Crossing Program, Congestion Mitigation/Air Quality (CMAQ), Transportation Alternatives Program (TAP), Federal Transit Administration (FTA) programs, Planning (SPR/PL), National Highway Freight Program (NHFP), Carbon Reduction Program (CRP), and Promoting Resilient Operations for Transformative, Efficient, and Cost-saving Transportation (PROTECT) Program, are intertwined with the TPM program in that a) there can be financial penalties assessed to the DOT in instances where prescribed minimum levels of performance are exceeded and 2) for some performance measures, targets are the quantified based on the estimated benefits associated with projects programmed with these funds.
+Several federal formula funding programs, some established by MAP-21 and some by the IIJA, including National Highway Performance Program (NHPP), Surface Transportation Program Block Grant (STPBG), Safety (HSIP), Railway-Highway Crossing Program, Congestion Mitigation/Air Quality (CMAQ), Transportation Alternatives Program (TAP), Federal Transit Administration (FTA) programs, Planning (SPR/PL), National Highway Freight Program (NHFP), Carbon Reduction Program (CRP), and Promoting Resilient Operations for Transformative, Efficient, and Cost-saving Transportation (PROTECT) Program, are intertwined with the TPM program in that a) there can be financial penalties assessed to the DOT in instances where prescribed minimum levels of performance are exceeded and 2) for some performance measures, targets are the quantified based on the estimated benefits associated with projects programmed with these funds.
 MDOT strategically selects and programs projects that will aid in moving the needle and implements innovative and dynamic investment, programmatic, and system preservation strategies in order to achieve targeted levels of performance.
+Through the programmed strategic investments in the STIP, MDOT anticipates achieving those levels in key performance areas, using data-driven prioritization processes to select projects that achieve meaningful and measurable outcomes for Marylanders.